 4 Gambling device.

-Establishes that a website or mobile application, or device used to access the website or mobile application, is not a gambling device if it is authorized to be used in mobile sports betting.
+Establishes that a website or mobile application, or device used to access the website or mobile application, is not a gambling device if it is authorized to be used in mobile sports betting or fantasy contests.

 5 Sports bookmaking.